CROM Continuous Reduced Order Models

 Similar to a conventional autoencoder approaches it constructs an encoder and a decoder.
 While there are no changes to the encoder compared to conventional methods, the decoder this time does not try to reconstruct a discretized vector field from the latent variable.
 Instead the decoder

 To reproduce the behavior of a classical autoencoder, the decoder must be evaluated at all points of the discretization with different positional input.
-However, it is also possible to reconstruct the vector field for any other point $\mathbf{x}\in\Omega$.
-In order to optimize the weights of the encoder and decoder the loss function (ref) changes to

 - network inference